×

 We are a lively community of philosophers with a wide range of theoretical and practical interests.
-We offer a M.A. in Philosophy, a B.A. in Philosophy, a minor in Philosophy, and a minor in Law and Philosophy.
-Our traditional strengths in philosophy of mind, epistemology, ethics, and medieval philosophy are central to the Department.
-Our students operate the Philosophers' Forum.
+We offer a Master of Arts in Philosophy, a Bachelor of Arts in Philosophy, a minor in Philosophy, and a minor in Law and Philosophy.
+Our traditional strengths in ethics and epistemology are central to the Department.
+Our students operate the Philosophers' Forum, an organization for discussing philosophers, philosophical ideas, and career choices for philosophy graduates

 Billy Dunaway was interviewed by U.S. News & World Report on why majoring in philosophy and other humanities can be a great career move.